Inside the Trouble with Mesut Ozil: Is Arsenal's Star Brilliant, Hyped or Both?

 For any fan to watch Ozil at his best is to see no more than a shiny spoke on a wheel.
 And that’s the point.
 He allows the unit to function in perfect harmony.
 He can see an entire sequence unfold in mid-flow, sliding into open space, then elegantly skipping through midfield before finding a teammate with a neatly weighted ball, unlocking the defense—simplicity as art.

 When he played at Real Madrid, Ozil gained a cult-like status.
 Under irascible manager Mourinho—who once famously berated Ozil in front of his teammates at the half-time of a game they were winning 3-1 and sent him to the showers—he was surrounded by superstars like Cristiano Ronaldo.
-And he was allowed, as Mourinho said in the foreward to Ozil's autobiography, to launch "attacks with brilliance."”
+And he was allowed, as Mourinho said in the foreward to Ozil's autobiography, to launch “attacks with brilliance.”
 At Arsenal, he was given more responsibility but quickly found the media wasn’t as forgiving with creative players the way it was in Spain.

-Perhaps the most well-known example came from journalist Neil Ashton, then working at the Daily Mail, who wrote that Ozil is “a lost soul, lazy and disinterested’’ after a loss to Bayern Munich in 2014 and that Ozil was “nicking a living’’—or stealing his salary.
+Perhaps the most well-known example came from journalist Neil Ashton, then working at the Daily Mail, who wrote that Ozil is “a lost soul, lazy and disinterested” after a loss to Bayern Munich in 2014 and that Ozil was “nicking a living”—or stealing his salary.

-James McNicholas of Gunnerblog, an Arsenal-centric website, explains, “We like to see physical effort in England and see exertion on the face.’’
-He then adds that Ozil has an “unfortunate disposition.’’
+James McNicholas of Gunnerblog, an Arsenal-centric website, explains, “We like to see physical effort in England and see exertion on the face.”
+He then adds that Ozil has an “unfortunate disposition.”

 Perhaps that’s part of it.
 German journalist Bock, though, had another answer.
 He says Ozil is not disinterested.
 The opposite is true.
-“He’s thinking too much,’’ he said, “always analyzing himself.’’
+“He’s thinking too much,” he said, “always analyzing himself.”

-Jürgen Bergener, another German journalist, mentioned that some German fans think he’s too concerned with social media and it affects the perception of him.
+Jurgen Bergener, another German journalist, mentioned that some German fans think he’s too concerned with social media and it affects the perception of him.

 Ozil’s agent, Dr. Erkut Sogut, when asked about the perception of Ozil, says: “That’s his body language.
 Other players are doing bullshit for the fans.
 Mesut will not do that.”